 - comparable (subject to caveats) across jurisdictions and over time. - complete (subject to caveats) for the current reporting period.
-All required 2017-18 data are available for all jurisdictions.
+All required 2018-19 data are available for all jurisdictions.

-Data reported for the MBS/ DVA subsidised mental health services measure are:
+Data reported for the MBS/ DVA subsidised services for mental health measure are:

-- comparable (subject to caveats) across jurisdictions and over time (from 2011-12 onwards by geographic location and SEIFA). - complete (subject to caveats) for the current reporting period.
-All required 2017-18 data are available for all jurisdictions.
+- comparable (subject to caveats) across jurisdictions and over time (from 2011-12 onwards by geographic location and SEIFA). - incomplete (subject to caveats) for the current reporting period.
+2018-19 MBS data by Indigenous status are not available for reporting.